logzio/logzio-helm/charts/logzio-logs-collector/examples/multiline.md

 Customizing Multiline Log Handling
 ==================================

-Handling multiline logs efficiently in the OpenTelemetry Collector deployed through `logzio-logs-collector` Helm chart requires a nuanced understanding of the `filelog` receiver, particularly the `recombine` operator.
+Handling multiline logs efficiently in the OpenTelemetry Collector deployed through `logzio-logs-collector` Helm chart requires understanding of the `filelog` receiver, particularly the `recombine` operator.
 This operator is crucial for parsing and recombining logs that span multiple lines into a single entry, such as stack traces or multiline application logs.

 Key Configuration Options of the `recombine` Operator
 -----------------------------------------------------